truenas/documentation/content/en/hub/sharing/nfs/nfs-share.md

 ---
 title: "Configuring a NFS Share"
-description: "A how-to guide on creating a general purpose NFS share."
+description: "How to create a general purpose Network File System share."
 ---

 Creating a Network File System (NFS) share on TrueNAS gives the benefit of making lots of data easily available for anyone with share access.
 Depending how the share is setup, users accessing the share can be restricted to read or write privileges.